trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

     DOCSTR "<docstr0>" "<docstr1" ...
     )

-This sets up a bool cache variable ``<combinedOptionName>`` which is defaulted to ``ON`` if all of the listed dependent option varaibles ``<depOpName0>``, ``<depOptName1>``, ... are all ``ON``.
-However, if ``<combinedOptionName>`` is set to ``ON`` by the user and not all of the dependent option varibles are also true, this results in a fatal eror and alll processing stops.
+This sets up a ``BOOL`` cache variable ``<combinedOptionName>`` which is defaulted to ``ON`` if all of the listed dependent option variables ``<depOpName0>``, ``<depOptName1>``, ... are all ``ON``.
+However, if ``<combinedOptionName>`` is set to ``ON`` by the user and not all of the dependent option variables are also ``ON``, then this results in a fatal error and all processing stops.

-This is used by a CMake project to by default automatically turn on a feature that requires a set of other features to also be turned on but allows a user to disable the feature if desired.
+This is used by a CMake project to automatically turn on a feature that requires a set of other features (when they are all enabled) but allows a user to disable the feature if desired.

 CONCAT_STRINGS()
 ++++++++++++++++

-Concatenate a set of string argumnets.
+Concatenate a set of string arguments.

 Usage::

   CONCAT_STRINGS(<outputVar> "<str0>" "<str1>" ...)

 On output, ``<outputVar>`` is set to ``"<str0><str1>..."``.
+This makes it easier to format a long string over multiple CMake source code lines.

 DUAL_SCOPE_APPEND_CMNDLINE_ARGS()
 +++++++++++++++++++++++++++++++++